Search

 in this article

-Being responsible for schoolwork means more than just remembering to study or doing homework, it also means creating a series of systems and practices to help a student stay organized and be prepared to put their best foot forward every day in class.
+Being responsible for schoolwork means more than just remembering to study or doing homework.
+It also means having consistent routines and systems in place to help your child stay organized and be prepared to put their best foot forward every day in class.

-Creating daily routines are sure to promote a successful school year and avoid future academic crises.
+Creating daily school routines (like a structured morning routine, after-school checklist, and bedtime prep) are sure to make for a positive and successful school year and reduce stress.

-1. Set out clothes for the next day.
-This should also include any clothes or things needed for after-school activities.
+1. Lay out clothes for tomorrow: This should also include any clothes or things needed for after-school activities.

-2. Think about lunch time.
-They should ask themselves questions like:
+2. Plan for lunch: They should ask questions like:

 • Am I buying lunch tomorrow?
 If so, do I need to remind someone to put money on my lunch account?